 Do online car insurance reviews reflect real customer experiences?

 Many reviews include expert analysis and customer feedback.
-Look for patterns, if multiple reviewers mention the same issue (like poor claims service), it’s likely a real concern.
+If Multiple reviewers mention the same issue, like poor claims service, then you should be concerned.

 How often should I compare car insurance providers?